nccgroup/ScoutSuite/CONTRIBUTING.md

 6. [Create a pull request](https://help.github.com/articles/creating-a-pull-request/) against `develop`
 7. Wait for people to review it
 8. Address the comments people left on your pull request
+9. Go back to 7. and repeat until your PR is 💯
+10. Wait for someone from the team to merge your PR

 ## How to report a bug